ibm-cloud-docs/account/faq-support.md

 If you have a Basic support plan, access to support is through cases only.
 If your support inquiry requires a more immediate response, consider [upgrading to a Premium or Advanced support plan](/docs/account?topic=account-get-supportfaq#support-plan).

-For more information, see [Escalating support cases](/docs/account?topic=account-escalation).
+For more information, see [Escalating support cases](/docs/account?topic=account-managing-support-cases#escalation).

 ## How do I change my email preferences for notifications?
 {: #email_preferences_gs}
 {: faq}

 You can change which email notifications you receive for planned events, unplanned events, and announcements in your profile settings.
-To change your email preferences, choose one of the following options:
+To change your email preferences, use one of the following options:

 * Go to [Notifications](/user/notifications) in your profile settings.
 * For `control.softlayer.com`, you can change your email preferences by going to **Account** > **Users** > **Email Preferences**.